NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 | Location |  Toolkit II                                                       |
 +----------+-------------------------------------------------------------------+

-|  The command FLUSH forces all of the QL's temporary buffers attached
-to the specified channel (default #3) to be emptied into that channel.
+The command FLUSH forces all of the QL's temporary buffers attached to the specified channel (default #3) to be emptied into that channel.
-This will only work on channels attached to files {any other type of channel will return error -15 (bad parameter)}.
-This command is necessary due to the use by QDOS of slave blocks whenever a file is opened.
+This will only work on channels attached to files, any other type of channel will return error -15 (bad parameter).

+This command is
+necessary due to the use by QDOS of slave blocks whenever a file is opened.
 Data can be stored partly in the slave blocks to aid speed and when writing to a file, which will only be written to that file once the channel has been CLOSEd or the slave blocks have become full.

+Because of
-Because of this, there is always a danger that part of the data will be lost if there is a power failure or other accident.
+this, there is always a danger that part of the data will be lost if there is a power failure or other accident.
 FLUSH helps you to avoid this.